bambora/dev.na.bambora.com/README.md

 # ... (include the required YAML fields defined above)

 swagger: API_spec.merchant.1_0_2

+ignored_paths: # optional
+- "/payments"       # methods on these paths will not be shown on the page.
+- "/payments/{transId}/void"

 ```

 The referenced API spec must be in the `/data/` folder and referenced like the (navigation configuration)[].